MikeBusuttil/kaggle/README.md

 ## ML questions

+- why does my custom CV differ so wildly from Python's built-in CV
+  - clean it up and publish it asking for help.
+- why does Lasso alpha depend so heavily on number of CV splits &/or random_state?
+  - the difference in alpha swings price disagreements up to 20%
 - How can I fit/de-skew with unbounded Johnson distribution (ie. https://www.kaggle.com/code/jesucristo/1-house-prices-solution-top-1)
   - when close to the lower bound it predicts NaN for price
 - How might I empirically answer these questions since cross-validated error differs by ~20%